 Bear spray: If you’re hiking in bear country, don’t forget the bear spray.
 I also carry an animal deterrent horn.

 Did you find this post helpful for your hike?
-Did I miss anything essential?
+What do you carry in your day pack?
 Let me know in the comments below!

 Save this for later?
 Hover over the image to add to Pinterest!